TriplyDB/Documentation/docs/triply-etl/transform/ratt.md

 ),
 ```

-This results in the following linked data assertions:
+This results in the following linked data:

 ```turtle
 person:70020947bea6c39cccea20d27e30fbdf